alain-andre/prime/doc/prime.fr-FR.md

 object.count(data) // 3
 ```

-method: each
+méthode: each
 ------------

-Calls a function for each key-value pair in the object.
+Calls a fonction for each key-value pair in the object.
 The returned value is
 the original object.
-If `false` is returned in the passed function, the loop
+If `false` is returned in the passed fonction, the loop
 will be stopped.

-### parameters
+### paramètres

-1. fn - (*function*) The function which should be executed on each item in the
+1. fn - (*fonction*) The fonction which should be executed on each item in the
 object.
-This function is passed the value and its key in the object.
+This fonction is passed the value and its key in the object.
-2. context - (*object*, optional) The object to use as 'this' in the function.
+2. context - (*object*, optional) The object to use as 'this' in the fonction.

 #### parameter: fn